Search

 Guidelines for TMS

-Although TMS can be used for the treatment of a variety of psychiatric conditions, we are at this point using it exclusively for the management of treatment resistant depression.
-Patients should have trailed several antidepressant medications prior to being referred and we do not treat anyone who has a pacemaker, is pregnant, or has a history of seizures.
-Other medical conditions such as head injuries and devices such as cranial implants and pins, will be assessed on a case by case basis.
+TMS is not suitable for everyone.
+We do not treat patients who have a cochlear implant, are pregnant, or have a history of seizures.
+Other medical conditions such as head injuries, and devices such as cranial implants and pins, will be assessed on a case-by-case basis.

 Terms & conditions